• Skip to primary navigation

 • Don't have egg noodles, you can substitute them for any other type of noodle.
 If using regular pasta, you may need to add more broth as it gets absorbed.

-• Other great add-ins: more lemon juice, red pepper flakes, parmesan cheese.
+• Other great add-ins: more lemon juice, red pepper flakes, parmesan cheese are great toppings for chicken soup for one.

 FAQ